 Gartner IT IOCS Highlights: How Accenture Powers Automation Through Observability and StackState’s 4T Data Model

-At the recent Gartner IT Infrastructure, Operations & Cloud Strategies Conference, Accenture’s Luke Higgins and Koushik Vijayaraghavan gave a 20-minute talk highlighting the company’s innovative AIOps-based approach to continuous improvement for their customers.
+At the recent Gartner IT Infrastructure, Operations and Cloud Strategies conference, Accenture’s Luke Higgins and Koushik Vijayaraghavan gave a 20-minute talk highlighting the company’s innovative AIOps-based approach to continuous improvement for their customers.

 Accenture is a Tier 1 multinational professional services company that specializes in IT services and consulting.
 As a Fortune Global 500 company, it reported revenues of $44.33 billion in 2020 and had 569,000 employees.
-In the recent talk, “How Accenture Powers Automation Through Observability and StackState’s 4T Data Model,” they outline how they use StackState's advanced 4T Observability data model combined with AIOps to:
+In the recent talk, “How Accenture Powers Automation Through Observability and StackState’s 4T Data Model,” Accenture personnel outline how they use StackState's advanced 4T Data Model combined with AIOps to:

 Automate self-healing capabilities

 Realize up to 85% reduction in problem resolution time

 The Challenge: Noise Reduction and Root Cause Analysis

 Accenture utilizes StackState to create an essential foundation to automate ticket resolution for their myWizard® platform.
 If a problem occurs in myWizard, often numerous alerts go off across multiple disparate systems, making it difficult to determine the root cause.
 But without accurately pinpointing the initial problem, it’s impossible to implement self-healing procedures and automate problem resolution.
 In fact, if an automated process tries to fix the wrong root cause, it can break the system further – so it’s essential to know the initial, parent cause of a problem.